PHPOffice/PHPWord/docs/elements.rst

 ---------

 Comments can be added to a document by using ``addComment``.
 The comment can contain formatted text.
-Once the comment has been added, it can be linked to any to any element.
+Once the comment has been added, it can be linked to any element with ``setCommentStart``.

 .. code-block:: php